 There are many different positive psychology techniques and tools used by therapists.
 A central theme in the approach is to allow space for the person to trust that the answers they seek are within.
 The person is the expert about themselves, not the therapist.

 Therapist and coach Robert Biswas-Diener (2010) developed a Positive Diagnosis System.
-This system is a checklist, much like the traditionally used Diagnostic and Statistical Manual of Mental Disorders (DSM).
+This system is a checklist, much like the traditionally used Diagnostic and Statistical Manual of Mental Disorders.

-The Positive Diagnosis System helps a therapist work more effectively with their clients.
-Biswas-Diener defined five axes to guide the therapist–client/coachee interaction.
+The Positive Diagnosis System helps therapists work more effectively with their clients.
+Biswas-Diener defined five axes to guide the therapist–client interaction.

-In his book titled, Practicing Positive Psychology Coaching: Assessment, Activities, & Strategies for Success, he outlines a variety of tools for each axis.
-For instance, he suggests the Satisfaction with Life Scale for assessing well-being.
+In his book, Practicing Positive Psychology Coaching: Assessment, Activities, & Strategies for Success, Biswas-Diener (2010) outlines a variety of tools for each axis.
+For instance, he suggests the Satisfaction with Life Scale for assessing wellbeing.
 For the future orientation axis, Biswas-Diener recommends using the Adult Hope Scale.

-In the play, Auntie Mame, Mame says, “Life is a banquet, and most poor suckers are starving to death!”
-What do you think is a UA she believes about the universe?
+In the movie Auntie Mame (DaCosta, 1958), Mame says, “Life is a banquet, and most poor suckers are starving to death!”
+What do you think is a UA she believes about the world?
 Share your thoughts in the comment section.

 As a therapist, you can work with clients to identify their UAs.
 Then, the client can figure out how their UAs affect their daily life.
 Some might serve them well, while others keep them from achieving their goals.

 Positive psychology is a well-researched area with more than 20 years of exploration.
 Researchers study everything from how to increase wellbeing to how to be more resilient.
 If you want to become a more compassionate person or experience flow, there is evidence-based research showing you how.
 If you want to live more fully and flourish, then a positive psychology approach can help you do that.